Clive Barker (born October 5, 1952, Liverpool, England) is a British author, director and visual artist.

 Movies

-Barker has a keen interest in movie production, although his movies have received varying acclaim, such as Nightbreed, based on the novel Cabal.
-The most successful was 1987's Hellraiser, based on his novella "The Hellbound Heart".
+Barker has a keen interest in movie production, although his movies have received varying acclaim (most successful was 1987's Hellraiser, based on his novella "The Hellbound Heart").
 His early movies, the shorts The Forbidden and Salome are experimental art movies with surrealist elements, now rereleased together, to moderate critical acclaim.
-After his film Nightbreed, which was widely considered to be a flop, Barker returned to write and direct Lord of Illusions.
-He is currently working on a series of movie adaptations of his The Abarat Quartet books, under Disney's management; a script based from a real Miami, Florida newspaper article, about the creepily-universal supernatural myths homeless children tell one another; and a film based on his Tortured Souls line of toys from McFarlane Toys.
+He is currently working on both a series of movie adaptations to his books The Abarat Quartet, under Disney's management, as well as developing a script based from a real Miami, Florida newspaper article, about the creepily-universal supernatural myths homeless children tell one another.

 Visual art

 Barker is also a prolific and talented visual artist, working in a variety of media, often illustrating his own books, as well as more recently holding independent exhibitions.
-He worked on the creative side of a horror game, Clive Barker's Undying developed by DreamWorks Interactive and released in 2001) to moderate success and acclaim.
+He worked on the creative side of a horror game, Clive Barker's Undying (Dreamworks Interactive, 2001), to moderate success and acclaim.

 Relationships

-Clive Barker has been openly gay since the early 1990s, first mentioning his dating life to US audiences in the pages of "Advocate" magazine.
-He lives with his partner, a photographer named David Armstrong, and daughter Nicole, in CA, along with a great many pets (dogs, fish, even a bird - named Malingo).
+Clive Barker has been openly gay since the early 1990s, first mentioning his dating life to US audiences in the pages of Advocate magazine.
+He lives with his husband, a photographer named David Armstrong, in CA, along with a great many pets (dogs, fish, even a bird - named Malingo).

 Bibliography